sujinyan/deepops/docs/kubernetes-cluster.md

 Kubernetes Deployment Guide
 ===

-Instructions for deploying a GPU cluster with Kubernetes
+Instructions for deploying a GPU cluster with Kubernetes.

 ## Requirements